Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Optimal Energy Efficient Artificial Noise Design

-However, we note that side-channel attacks models are different, as there is no receiver as in the communication model, and we therefore don't have to consider the transmitter-receiver pair.
-As a result, we can treat the mutual information in the transmitter-receiver pair as a constant value~(for example let $I_{TR}=0$).
-Hence, from the view of secure communication, \emph{maximizing} the secrecy capacity in side-channel attacks is equivalent to \emph{minimizing} the channel capacity in the transmitter-attacker~(eavesdropper) pair, which in fact is the side-channel.
-Therefore, our objective problem is to identify the noise sequence $\widehat{N_a}$ that can minimize the channel capacity $C_s$ of the side channel such that the energy expended on generating the noise sequence does not exceed a given bound $E_A$:
+However, there is small difference when applying above condition to SCAs models.
+In SCAs, there is no receiver as in the communication model, and we therefore don't have to consider the transmitter-receiver pair.
+As a result, we can treat the mutual information in the transmitter-receiver pair as a constant value~(for example let $MI_{TR}=0$).
+Hence, from the view of secret communication, \emph{maximizing} the secrecy capacity in side-channel attacks is equivalent to \emph{minimizing} the channel capacity in the transmitter-attacker~(eavesdropper) pair, which happens to be correspond to the side channel in our problems.
+Therefore, our objective is to construct the noise sequence $\widehat{N_a}$ that can minimize the channel capacity $C_s$ of the side channel constraint by a threshold $E_A$ that caps the energy consumption for the noise generation:

-As we noticed in Eq.~\eqref{eq10}, $F$ is used to control the selection of the generation of the artificial impulsive noise.
-For a pre-defined $P$, a fixed $\rho$ and a given distribution of $N_a$, the rank of $F$ decides how many impulsive noise samples will be generated, and so controls the total energy to be spent on the noise generation.
-Hence, the objective problem in Eq.~\eqref{eq12} can be translated into:
+Noticed in Eq.~\eqref{eq10}, $F$ is used to control the generation of the artificial impulsive noise.
+More specifically, the rank of $F$ decides how many impulsive noise samples will be generated, which also decides the total energy to be spent in the noise generation.
+Hence the objective problem in Eq.~\eqref{eq12} can be translated into: